oracle/node-oracledb/doc/src/api_manual/oracledb.rst

             .. desupported:: 6.0

-            Use :ref:`accessToken <createpoolpoolattrsaccesstoken>` instead, which was enhanced to support a callback.
+            Use :ref:`accessToken <createpoolpoolattrsaccesstoken>` with a callback instead.
         * - ``connectString``, ``connectionString``
           - String
           - Both